EU Parliament to grill Facebook’s Zuckerberg over data mining, election meddling

-Mark Zuckerberg is in Brussels on the latest stop of his apology tour, delivering yet another mea culpa for privacy and policy blunders that led to one of the largest data leaks in Facebook's history and an unprecedented attack on democratic elections across the West.
+Mark Zuckerberg was in Brussels on the latest stop of his apology tour Tuesday, delivering yet another mea culpa for privacy and policy blunders that led to one of the largest data leaks in Facebook's history and an unprecedented attack on democratic elections across the West.

 Yes, it's as serious as all that.